energietransitie/needforheat-generic-firmware/docs/releasing/releasing.md

-# Release generic firmware for Twomes measurement devices
+# Releasing firmware

-GitHub actions can be used to automatically build and create a draft for a new release.
-This draft has to be verified by a member of the [research group Energy Transition](https://github.com/energietransitie) and released (not as a draft).
+A GitHub repository for Twomes firmware comes with [a workflow that automatically initiates actions to build and create a draft for a new release](https://github.com/energietransitie/twomes-generic-esp-firmware/blob/main/.github/workflows/release.yml).

+Such a draft should be verified before it is published.
 At the time of verifying, a title and description can be added to the release.

 ## Semantic versioning
 Always use a [semantic version number](https://semver.org) when following the steps below!
 If you create a tag which is not a semantic version number prepended with "v" (e.g. "v1.0.0", "v1.3.12" or "v12.34.2"), Over-The-Air firmare updates will not work properly.